gregheffner/k8-nginx-webpage/README.md

 There are 3 readme.md files (steps) in this repo.
 This one shows how to install.
 The second step configures the cluster.
 The third step sets up monitoring with Lens.

+Check out the kubernetes_glossary.pdf for reference on any terms

 ## Prerequisites
 1. Three servers running an Ubuntu OS I used a VM and 2 physical PC's reimaged
 2. Minimum 2 GB RAM and 2 Core CPUs on each node